Questions:

 What is your view of women in ministry?

 We believe that the Bible clearly affirms that both men and women are created in God’s image and have equal value and dignity in God’s sight and for the work of his kingdom on earth (Gen. 1:27, 31; Acts 2:17-18; 8:12; Gal 3:28; 1 Pet 3:7).
 While Christians may disagree on this issue, we believe the Bible teaches what is referred to as a “Complementarian” view of women in ministry.
 The Bible indicates that men and women are called to DIFFERING ROLES within the church, and within the family.
 The apostle Paul wrote under the inspiration of the Holy Spirit, saying, “I do not permit a woman to teach or to have authority over a man; she must be silent,” (1 Tim 2:12).
 This is within the context of the local church and speaks of the role of biblical teaching, ruling or governing functions within the church (i.e. pastors, elders) which are reserved for men only, as part of God’s design, referring back to the original creation, prior to the fall.
 Women may serve in many arenas of ministry, but the role of ruling, primary teaching, or headship (pastor, elder, overseer) belongs to that of men.
-We respect those who have differing views on this issue as our brothers and sisters in Christ.
+We respect those who have differing views on this issue as our brothers and sisters in Christ, but believe this is God's best design for us as His people and the for the church.
 For more information see “The Council on Biblical Manhood and Womanhood” at www.cbmw.org.

 What is your view on homosexuality?